Whilst fraudsters are finding new and more technologically advanced methods to avoid detection, they're still no match for Homeppl.

 On this particular statement, the barcode in the top left hand of the statement did not match the original address this barcode was assigned (yep, we can decode that too!).

-Another telling sign is whether the numbers and icons on the page are aligned correctly and consistently, which they should be if issued by a bank.
+Another telling sign of application fraud is whether the numbers and icons on the page are aligned correctly and consistently, which they should be if issued by a bank.

 As we've already seen, when verifying a bank statement, Homeppl will also run a font analysis test to detect any modifications.
 We've come across many instances where a single month or bank account balance has been altered to hide real income levels or to fake a payment date.
 However, common online editors such as ILovePDF or Adobe may not always have the same fonts as mainstream banks and even the slightest difference will fail the font analysis test.